xibahbah/What-Makes-a-Recipe-Great-Analyzing-Factors-Behind-High-Recipe-Ratings/README.md

 ## Introduction

-Online recipe platforms contain thousands of recipes, but not all are rated equally by users.
-This project analyzes the **Recipes and Ratings** dataset to understand:
+Online recipe platforms host thousands of user-submitted recipes, each receiving feedback in the form of ratings.
+While most recipes receive generally positive reviews, there is meaningful variation in how highly recipes are rated.
+This project investigates the **Recipes and Ratings** dataset to answer the following question:

-> **What characteristics of a recipe are associated with higher average user ratings?**
+**What characteristics of a recipe are associated with higher average user ratings?**

-Understanding these factors can help home cooks, content creators, and food platforms design better recipes and recommendations.
+Understanding these relationships can help home cooks design better recipes, assist content creators in optimizing engagement, and support platforms in improving recommendation systems.

-The dataset contains:
-- **RAW_recipes.csv**: recipe metadata
+This project uses two datasets:
+- **RAW_recipes.csv**, which contains recipe-level metadata.
-- **RAW_interactions.csv**: user ratings
+- **RAW_interactions.csv**, which contains user ratings.

-After cleaning and merging, the analysis focuses on:
+After cleaning and merging the datasets, the analysis focuses on:
 - `rating`: average user rating per recipe
-- `minutes`: cooking time
+- `minutes`: total cooking time
 - `n_ingredients`: number of ingredients

 ---